 How to Search for an Item on Etsy

-If you’ve landed on Etsy with the idea of finding a specific item, you’ll be grateful for the site’s robust Search tool.
-With the Etsy Search tool, you can search for handmade items, vintage items, and supplies.
-You can also use it to locate a particular seller or shop and to search among items and shops you’ve hearted.
+If you’ve landed on Etsy with the idea of finding a specific item or certain items that relate to a particular theme — say, aardvarks — you’ll be grateful for the site’s robust Search tool.
+With the Search tool, you can search for handmade items, vintage items, and supplies.
+You can also use it to locate a particular shop, and to search among items and shops you’ve hearted.

 To use the Search tool, follow these steps:

-While on Etsy’s home page, type a keyword or phrase in the Search field, located on the right side of the header bar.
+From Etsy’s home page, type a keyword or phrase in the Search field, located in the center of the header bar.

-As you type your keyword or phrase, Etsy displays Search Suggestions — that is, links for items that may constitute a good match.
+As you type your keyword or phrase, Etsy displays Search Suggestions — that is, links for items, sections, or shop names that may constitute a good match.
 Etsy culls these suggestions from recent searches performed by other folks on the site.
 If one of these Search Suggestions matches what you’re looking for, simply click it to view a list of relevant items.

-Optionally, sort the search results by clicking the Most Recent, Relevancy, Highest Price, or Lowest Price link.
+If you want, sort the search results by clicking the Sort By down arrow and choosing Most Recent, Relevancy, Highest Price, or Lowest Price.

-To narrow your search results to items in a particular category (say, Jewelry), click the category link on the left side of the screen.
+To narrow your search results to handmade items, vintage items, or craft supplies, click the appropriate option button on the left side of the screen.
+To view only results in a particular category (say, Jewelry), click the category link on the left side of the screen.

 If your search efforts fail to yield useful results — for example, Etsy returns too many matches — try these techniques:

 To search for a specific phrase, surround it with quotation marks.
-For example, suppose that you want to find items related to the movie Roman Holiday.
-Enclosing the phrase in quotation marks limits the results to pages that contain the specific phrase.
+Suppose that you want items related to the movie Roman Holiday.
+Searching for the phrase Roman Holiday, without quotation marks, returns pages that contain the phrase Roman Holiday.
+It also returns pages that contain the individual words Roman and holiday.
+Enclosing the phrase in quotation marks (Roman Holiday) limits the results to pages that contain that phrase only.

-To exclude pages with a certain word from your results, precede the word you want to exclude with a minus sign.
+To exclude pages with a certain word from your results, precede the word you want to exclude with a hyphen.
 For example, suppose that you want to find listings that pertain to mustangs (as in, the horses).
 To omit listings that relate to the Ford Mustang automobile, you could add -Ford to the search string.
-(Note that there's no space between the minus sign and the word.)
+(Note: There is no space between the hyphen and the word.)